Skip to content

 }

 Service-tier pricing: when a completion returns usage.pricingTier (set by provider adapters from usage.serviceTier), calculateCost overlays tiers[pricingTier] on top of flat rates.
 Fields in the tier entry override flat rates; missing fields fall back to flat rates.
+The guard also excludes 'standard' (tier && tier !== 'standard'), so passing the implicit standard tier is a no-op.
 Example: tiers['flex'] = { inputPerMTok: 0.5 } gives discounted input at flex-tier while the output rate stays at the flat rate.

 class ModelCatalog {